duracell80/MoodeRadio-Get/scripts/make-yt/README.md

 #EXTINF:-1, Mahogany Sessions ...
 Contacting YouTube, Please Wait
 http://localhost/yt-play/?type=list&src=PLKK4T0Fm7nwGEZUZtQn7hbciVbN6hkVFl
 ```
-To play it find it and then do Clear/Play as if it were a radio station.
+To play it find it in the Radio tab in Moode UI and then do Clear/Play as if it were a Radio station.

 ## Get info about a video (?type=info)
-For example see Tom's Diner JSON ... (replace moode.ip)
+For example see Tom's Diner JSON ...

 ```http://moode.ip/yt-play/?type=info&src=https://www.youtube.com/watch?v=L9x-DENKIts```